rdan721/Simple-Neural-Network-Digit-Classification/README.md

-In my first attmept to understand neural networks I had a hard time finding simple examples since most coding languages already have libraries which can make it difficult to see what is going on behind the scenes.
+In my first attempt to understand neural networks I had a hard time finding simple examples since most coding languages already have libraries which can make it difficult to see what is going on behind the scenes.
 So I went ahead and made my own, which is mostly from-scratch (see credits).
 The MATLAB code creates a simple neural network and then trains it to classify individual handwritten digits.
 With the right training parameters it can accurately classified up to 97% of the handwritten digits in the MNIST dataset linked below.

 The backpropagation algorithm used comes from the online book at www.neuralnetworksanddeeplearning.com